ACskyline/Wave-Particles-with-Interactive-Vortices/README.md

 ## Overview

 In game industry water can be divided into two domains: ocean and river.
 This project focuses on river.
-Not too long ago, a demo of a real-time river editor was developed by a graphics programmer from Ubisoft.
+Not too long ago, a demo of a real-time river editor was developed by graphics programmer [Jean-Philippe Grenier](http://jpgrenier.org/) from Ubisoft.
 We think what he did is awesome and want to replicate it (as possible as we can).

 [![](img/1.jpg)](https://www.youtube.com/watch?v=--B6QZKwsdA)